rheiland/Studio_rtd/docs/source/galaxy.rst

 staging location for saving your model and data.
 It will also be used to upload a model from your computer so that it can be loaded into PhysiCell Studio (next section).

-The easiest way to save the current model definition (.xml), any initial conditions (.csv), any rules (.csv), and the entire `/output` results (.xml, .svg, .mat, .txt), is to select the "File -> put on History -> all_output.zip" menu item.
+Currently, the easiest way to save the current model definition (.xml), any initial conditions (.csv), any rules (.csv), and the entire `/output` results (.xml, .svg, .mat, .txt), is to select the "File -> put on History -> all_output.zip" menu item.
 If you select that, a popup notice